-The mission of Christ the King School is provide an excellent education in a Catholic Community of Love and Care; to foster respect for self and others; and to nourish a life-long devotion to God and the teachings of Jesus Christ.
+The mission of Christ the King School is to provide an excellent education in a Catholic Community of Love and Care; to foster respect for self and others; and to nourish a life-long devotion to God and the teachings of Jesus Christ.

 It is my pleasure to welcome you and your child to kindergarten!
 This will be a wonderful year full of learning and fun, not to mention an incredible year of change.
-You will be amazed as you watch your child bloom as a friend, reader, writer, mathematician, scientist, thinker, and so much more!
+You will be amazed as you watch your child bloom as a child of God, friend, reader, writer, mathematician, scientist, thinker, and so much more!